 Flood Study - major hydraulic assessment

-Typically, major hydraulic assessment is required for larger catchments and creeks, although this assessment may also apply to applications in overland flow paths where flood impacts and flood immunity are being assessed in regard to:
+Typically, major hydraulic assessment is required for larger catchments and creeks.
+This assessment may also apply to applications in overland flow paths where flood impacts and flood immunity are assessed in regard to:

 - the effect of filling or buildings on flooding and overland flow